MelonKony/millmint/site/factbook/state/commons.md

 ### Industrial Production & Pricing

-[[Vekllei]] produces approximately ⟁2.8 trillion in accounted annual output across its [[bureaus|bureau]] system and private corporations.
+[[Vekllei]] produces approximately ⟁2.8 trillion in accounted annual output across its [[bureaus|bureau]] system and [[private industry|private corporations]].
 This represents real calculations used for planning, trade and capital allocation rather than fictional value. [[Accounted Revenue]] is established through a financial calculation known as **Accounted Value**.

 {{<note>}}
 **Accounted value** ($\text{A.V.}$) derives from several inputs.
 For automated bureau production, the formula represents: